croizier/edwood/README.md

 An editor built with Edwood will display an XML document as the HTML document of your choice.
 It will show validation errors in real time, and let the user correct them in-place.
 In the end, it will serialize the document so that the user can save it back.

+Validation is incremental, so revalidating a document after a modification is much faster than validating it the first time.

 Edwood understands [Relax NG](http://relaxng.org/tutorial-20011203.html) schemas.

 ### Usage